aaamarque/cse15l-lab-reports/lab-report-4-week-8.md

 - This is the [link](https://github.com/canitry/markdown-parser) to the repository I reviewed.

-## Snippet 1 (My respository)
+## Snippet 1
-- It should produce the following ["`google.com"] because it only recognizes what's on brackets at a link.
+- It should produce the following ["`google.com"] because it only recognizes what's on brackets as a link.

 ![Screenshot 1](Screenshot%20(608).png)